hitokiri-mata/katacoda-courses/kubernetes-fundamentals/distillation/step9-multi-stage-jlink.md

 `docker push $REGISTRY/listdir-d-ms-jlink:0.1.0`{{execute}}

-Notice the size of the binary container image is ...
-TODO
+Notice the size of the binary container image is now 39MB.
+Alpine is about 4.5MB, which means our app payload with the JRE is about 34MB.

 Let's see how long the execution will take.

 `time docker run $REGISTRY/listdir-d-ms-jlink:0.1.0`{{execute}}

-run it a few more times and see what the average time is the same as the previous step.
-The image is not smaller nor does it run faster, but the multi-stage feature will be used in the upcoming steps.
+The execution time is roughly the same.
+We have achieve a further distillation step with JLink.

+## Inspect Container ##

+You can inspect any of these build containers with the following shell entry command.

+`docker run -it $REGISTRY/listdir-d-ms-jlink:0.1.0 sh`{{execute}}

+The prompt will change to a pound sign (#) indicating you are now inside the container.

+Notice in the current directory is listdir.jar.

+`ls -l`{{execute}}

+Notice the Java runtime is alive and well.
+Remember that _this is the JRE created by Jlink_!

+When you are done inspecting the container exit the shell with the `exit` command.
+Be sure not to type it twice else you could accidentally exit from your Katacoda instance.

+Can we distill any more water out of this stone?
+Of course, let's look at compiling the Java application to native binaries with Quarkus and Graal in the next step.